 I live in a 16-person house, and we'll grow to 22 some time in the next year.
 Usually when this comes up in conversation people's eyes bug out and I can see them imagining a beer-soaked frat house, a den of nudist hippies, or - if they're from San Francisco - a hacker house (shudder).
 To be fair, there are many houses that fit these descriptions.
-The Archive, however, is not: my experience is of a group of reasonable adults who tried living alone and find it more fulfilling to live with a group of inspiring, well-adjusted people.
-We still have our privacy, and surprising things become economical at this scale: we have a chef come every week, for example, and we recently bought a sauna; and the only people who share rooms here are the handful of us who choose to do so to save money.
+The Archive, however, is not: my experience is of a group of reasonable adults who have all tried living alone and find it more fun, easier, and inspiring to live with a diverse group of values-aligned people.
+Surprising things become economical at this scale: we have a chef come every week, for example, and we recently bought a sauna; and the only people who share rooms here are the handful of us who choose to do so to save money.

 The time is ripe for a resurgence of communal living.
-Adults the world over are lamenting how hard it can be to make friends after college, the Internet and social media exacerbate our social isolation, and older generations continually remind younger generations to spend more time with their friends and less at work.
+Adults the world over are lamenting how hard it can be to make new friends, the Internet and social media exacerbate our social isolation, and older generations continually remind younger generations to spend more time with their friends and less at work.
 As someone who isn't great at staying in touch with old friends and has been lonely before, let me assure you - coming home to a house where close friendships just happen without any effort on my part is wonderful.
-The level of social and intellectual stimulation is kind of like college.
+The density of experience here is comparable to college.